-Equipment & Supplies – We can provide clubs for students, but if participants own clubs, we encourage them to bring them.
+Equipment & Supplies – We will provide clubs for students, but if participants own clubs, we encourage them to bring them.
 We feel it is important that students stay hydrated during class, so you may want to make sure your child has a bottle of water.

 Class Schedule – Every clinic (or practice) has a specific start & stop time.
 It is beneficial for students to be at their location 10-15 minutes prior to class for check-in.
 Parents are encouraged to stay and monitor their child until class begins.
 Once the clinic starts, parents are welcome to stay or leave the site until the end of the session.
 However, if you leave, please be prompt in returning to pick up your junior golfer.
 While we would never leave a child alone, in many cases our coaches and staff have to get home to their own families.

 Class Location Meeting Spot – Unless you hear otherwise from your coach, all participants should meet their coach and other participants on the practice putting green at the golf course.
 If there is ever any confusion as to where to meet, please ask in the golf course’s Pro Shop.

 Dress Code – At First Tee – Delaware we teach Respect for yourself, Respect for others, and Respect for your surroundings.
 Please make sure your child is dressed appropriately for golf.
 Collared shirts are preferred.
 Tank tops, halters, jeans, extremely baggie pants, and very short shorts are not appropriate golf attire.
 Sun screen and hat are encouraged.
 Children should wear golf shoes or athletic shoes with some tread on the bottom.
 Wet grass can be slippery.
 Please, no open toe or heeled shoes as they are a safety issue.
 Also, please be sure to dress for the weather.
 Layering is a good idea especially during the spring and fall sessions.